renatolb/TOS-addons/README.md

 - When on a <b>City</b> map, pre-selects the last field map you warped from</li>

 ## Download / Installation
-This addon should be installed via the [Excluron's Addon Manager](https://github.com/Excrulon/Tree-of-Savior-Addon-Manager).
+These addons should be installed via the [Excluron's Addon Manager](https://github.com/Excrulon/Tree-of-Savior-Addon-Manager).